vishvAsa/kAvyam/laxaNam/articles/rAghavendra-on-prahasanas.md

 Hāsya[1] which can be found right from the vedic passages - lampooning the chanting of the vedas themselves which is being compared to the croaking of frogs - has been constantly present in even the most profound and serious literature in Sanskrit.
 Since then Sanskrit poets have employed Hāsya in their works.
 While some examples can be found in Ramaratnam’s thesis, some more interesting episodes which have been left out are mentioned here.

 ### Rāmayaṇa
 Rāmayaṇa has its own share of Hāsya, and that appears in and around many grave and poignant situations, Rāma who had just lost his kingdom and is about to go to the forest,  gives away his belongings to the poor and needy.
 A poor brāhmaṇa called Trijaṭa asks him for cows, Rāma in such grave situation jovially asks him to throw his staff and collect all the cows in that range where the staff falls.
 Trijaṭa fastens up his garments and prepares himself like a javelin thrower and throws his staff with all his might which falls on the banks of Sarayu, Rāma happily gives him all the cows as promised.
 Even in such a dire situation this episode lightens the gravity and also gives us a peek into Rāma’s equanimity (Vālmīki Rāmayana, Ayodhya kāṇḍa 2.32.29-2.32.43).
-Later the people of Ayodhya who are treated with festivities in the āśrama of Bharadvāja declares
+Later the people of Ayodhya who are treated with festivities in the āśrama of Bharadvāja declare

 > नैवायोध्यां गमिष्यामो
 > गमिष्यामो न दण्डकान्।